Huarong Road Game

 gameHandler.move(5, 'down')

-function on the game panel to complete the game and check if your algorithm is correct.
+function on the game panel.
+You can finish the game and check if your algorithm is correct.